 - Combination with Jelqing:

 All blood congestion grips are basically also suitable to be used directly with Jelqing.
 This does not mean that one additionally performs jelq-like movements while performing the blood congestion grips, but that one repeatedly performs individual sets of blood congestion grips in addition to jelqing.
-If the grips are combined with High-EQ Jelqing, this is especially useful for the EG-focused training stimulus.
+If the grips are combined with High-EQ Jelqing, this is especially useful for the EG-focused workout stimulus.
 However, the combination with Mid-EQ or Low-EQ Jelqs can also be very worthwhile, as the jelq phases can then be used to relieve blood congestion and stimulate the general blood flow to the penis.

 - Recommended lubricants: